b-thi/JCGS_FNN_Revisions/README.md

 - PackageVersions.lock = Contains the exact versions of all the packages loaded in FNN.R.
 This is for reproducibility purposes (see below) and this file opens in R.

-- bike.RData = Data for the bike example.
+- Data/bike.RData = Data for the bike example.

-- tecator.RDS = Data for the tecator example.
+- Data/tecator.RDS = Data for the tecator example.

-- daily.RDS = Data for the weather example.
+- Data/daily.RDS = Data for the weather example.

 ---------------------------------------------------------------